StackExpressO/documents/domain-lb.md

-#  Create a Classic Load Balancer
+#  Create a Classic Load Balancer in AWS Console.

 ##  Select a load balancer type
 ### Elastic Load Balancing supports different types of load balancers.
 For this tutorial, you create a Classic Load Balancer.